Dreaming of falling leaves: the beauty of letting go

 This dream arrives in periods of reflection — the end of a year, the end of a phase, the end of a relationship.
 Your unconscious is saying: before moving on, it’s worth looking back and acknowledging what was.
 Leaves are not litter.
 They are experience.

 Astrological note: Gathering leaves evokes Virgo in the 4th house, or Saturn transiting through the 4th.
-Virgo and Capricorn with an emphasis in the 4th house are skilled at taking stock.
+Virgos and Capricorns with an emphasis in the 4th house are skilled at taking stock.
 If the Sun is now transiting through Scorpio or Capricorn — the time for inner reckoning and acknowledgment of the past is especially favorable.

 Bare branches.
 The full structure visible.
 The tree doesn’t look dead — it looks honest.
 As it truly is, without ornament.
-And in that nakedness — something worthy.
+And in that nakedness, there is something worthy.

-Your Rebel speaks here, in alliance with your Inner Sage — the parts that value authenticity.
+Your Rebel speaks here in its most mature form: the part that values authenticity over ornament.
 A bare tree after the fall stands for meeting yourself without masks.
 After everything extraneous has gone — what remains?
 Form.
 Structure.
 Essence.

-Through this image, your unconscious is inviting you to encounter what you are without all the external layers.
+Your unconscious is inviting you here to encounter what you are without all the external layers.
 Without the role, without the persona, without the seasonal decoration.
 This is not frightening.
 It is freeing.
 Because the essence of a tree is not in its leaves.
 It’s in what remains.
+When this same stripped form leaves the question of “is this completion or end?” still open, the dream becomes one of a dry or dying tree, where the answer waits for the next season to speak.

 Ask yourself: “If I strip away everything external — the roles, the statuses, the expectations — what is left?
 Who am I at my core?”

 Astrological note: A bare tree after the fall evokes Saturn transiting through the 1st house, or Pluto in square to the Ascendant.
-Capricorn and Scorpio in periods of identity transformation often see this image.
+Capricorns and Scorpios in periods of identity transformation often see this image.
 If Saturn is now activating your 1st house — the shedding of what is no longer needed is well underway.

 Among the many — one.
 Unusually bright, or unusually shaped, or simply: this one.
 You notice it.
 Perhaps you pick it up.
 Perhaps you simply look.